 Information for carers

 For some people, reading leaflets and booklets or looking things up on the internet is very helpful - they can access valuable information when and how they like, from the privacy of their own home.
-Make sure the carer has a copy of any local dementia guides and information about key websites for carers, such as the Alzheimer's Society or Dementia Challengers.
+Make sure the carer has a copy of any local dementia guides and information about key websites for carers, such as the Alzheimer's Society.

 Every piece of information or advice on the SCIE Dementia Gateway can potentially be helpful for family and friends in caring roles.
-The Useful links section includes a long list of books, films and websites – and professionals may find it helpful to pass on this information to family carers.
-The SCIE Open Dementia e-learning programme, Module 5 'Common difficulties and how to help' could be a good place to look too.
+The SCIE Dementia awareness e-learning course is a good place to look.

 Training for carers